 We have four Houses in the school and these students apply to run the different house events from Sports Day to House Factor and the House Bake Off.
-New events are always welcome as is anything that raises the profile of the Houses and makes the younger students feel that they belong and are proud of their House.
-Usually two or three students work together as Heads for each House.
+New events are always welcome, as is anything that raises the profile of the Houses and makes the younger students feel that they belong and are proud of their House.